Termites are a real nuisance when they attack your place.

 If you need more, such as to repair a windowsill or perhaps fix a broken wooden object, then quantities up to 30 ounces may be required.

-For massive quantities, such as a full remodel or restoration in your home, then powdered wood filler is the best.
+Powdered wood filler is the best for massive quantities, such as a full remodel or restoration in your home.

 You can purchase bags of 10 to 15 pounds of wood filler in powdered form and mix it when needed.